 Students are provided ample time to complete each assignment, and are expected to manage their schedule and workload accordingly.
 Therefore, as a standard policy, late submittals will be subject to up to a 50% grade penalty.
 No assignments will be accepted more than 24 HOURS AFTER THE CANVAS TIMESTAMP DEADLINE.
 Exceptions due to extraordinary circumstances (i.e., Canvas is down; health emergencies) will be considered on a case-by-case basis.
-NOTE: Schedule conflicts, holidays, etc., are NOT valid excuses.
+ADVANCE NOTICE OF A PROBLEM IS ALWAYS A GOOD IDEA!